2202-Capstone/reduxtoolkit-nextjs-somenotes/README.md

 ### FIRST: do an NPM RUN DEV to start local server and go explore stuff

+### SECOND: explore the stuff in the files themselves

 # Reduxjs toolkit

 You dont have to follow but yeh i recommend it